The Grizzly Growl

 Library Book Pick Up Reminder:

-Students can place books on hold through Destiny Discover.
-Visit our schoology page (55JB-G3FF-9FVGG) or GMC Google site to access Destiny.
+Visit our schoology page (55JB-G3FF-9FVGG) or GMC Google site to access Destiny to place your books on hold.
 We are offering library book pick up for option 2 students by appointment.
 Option 1 students can pick up books from the media center.

-Congratulations to Yasmine Scheller for winning our January Amazon gift card drawing!
+Congratulations to Sonika Kumar for winning our February Amazon gift card drawing!
 Check out our Grizzly Media Center Google Site to enter this month’s drawing!

 Virtual Book Club: